nehajaison/techtrainee/README.md

 - Safari 12+
 - Edge 79+

-## Contributing
-We welcome contributions to TechTrainee!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## Support
-For support, questions, or feedback:
-- Create an issue on GitHub
-- Email: support@techtrainee.com
-- Documentation: Available in the repository

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.